darasus/ai-blog/content/the-power-of-time-blocking-for-improved-productivity.md

   activity throughout the day.
 The best way to time block your day is to use a calendar and stick to it.
 This will help you stay away from your phone and computer for as long as possible.
+intro: >-
+  Time blocking is a productivity technique that’s been around for quite some time.
+Famous people like Marie Antoinette, Thomas Jefferson, and even Oprah have been utilizing this technique to achieve peak performance.
+However, most of us tend to overlook it as something boring or ineffective.
+But, in reality, time blocking is a surefire way to boost your productivity and increase your output.

+  Time blocking isn’t just about scheduling your day with blocks of activities.
+It’s all about keeping track of the amount of time you spend on specific tasks throughout the day.
+To do so, you should list down all the tasks you need to complete during that specific day and allocate a dedicated time slot for each activity you want to finish by the end of that day.
 ---

 ## Why is time blocking so effective?